-The endeavour has been to set MLLs in as simple and comprehensible a fashion as possible, specifying the competencies to be mastered under each learning unit from class I through class V. Learning has been seen as a 'continuum', in which the units are sequenced hierarchically so that the clusters of competencies in one unit build as directly as possible on the competencies in the preceding unit.
-It is firmly believed that if the children progress systematically through this continuum, mastering the concerned sets of competencies in each unit before they move on to the next, learning each subsequent unit will be more enjoyable and meaningful, and the achievement of Minimum Levels of Learning will be facilitated.
+The endeavour has been to set MLLs in as simple and comprehensible manner as possible, specifying the competencies to be mastered under each learning unit from Class I through Class V. Learning has been seen as a continuum, in which the units are sequenced hierarchically so that the clusters of competencies in one unit build as directly as possible on the competencies in the preceding unit.
+It is firmly believed that if the children progress systematically through this continuum, mastering the concerned sets of competencies in each unit before they move on to the next, learning each subsequent unit will be more enjoyable and meaningful, and the achievement of minimum levels of learning will be facilitated.